I originally did this report for Ari’s Take. Everything is current and has been fact checked by every company.

 If you want to releaser a cover you must obtain a license first.
 It’s kind of a headache, but you can do this from Harry Fox Agency, Loudr or Easy Song Licensing.

 Sometimes it’s important to get a response right away.

+As for the best?
+Well, you have to decide what is best for your situation.
 Distrokid is best for constant creators; for those who don’t work in album cycles, but create music all on their own and want to put it out in the world immediately.
 Loudr is ideal for cover artists, collaborators and those who don’t want to pay any upfront fees.
-Zimbalam is great for artists all over the world.
-CD Baby and Tunecore are great for all their extra features.
+CD Baby and Tunecore are great for all their extra features and because they’ve been in the game for so long.
+Symphonic has a deal with Merlin, so they get some special benefits.
 ReverbNation is good for beginning artists who like everything bundled together with the utmost guidance.
 Where do you belong?

 If you have any questions, comments or experiences with any of these companies please list them in the comments.

 +CD Baby Pro vs. Tunecore Publishing (The Full Report)